wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.11

 <p class=fip id=p11>
-11.&emsp;It cannot be emphasised too often that correcting perception is merely a temporary expedient.
+11. It cannot be emphasised too often that correcting perception is merely a temporary expedient.
 <sup>2</sup>It is necessary only because misperception is a block to knowledge, while accurate perception is a stepping-stone towards it.
 <sup>3</sup>The whole value of right perception lies in the inevitable realisation that <em>all</em> perception is unnecessary.
 <sup>4</sup>This removes the block entirely.